rimutaka/lambda-debugger-runtime-emulator/README.md

 This project provides the tools necessary to bring the AWS payload to your local machine in real-time, run the lambda and send back the response as if the local lambda was running on AWS.

 - _proxy-lambda_ forwards Lambda requests and responses between AWS and your development machine in real time
-- _runtime-emulator_ provides Lambda APIs to run a lambda function locally and exchange payloads with AWS
+- _cargo-lambda-emulator_ provides Lambda APIs to run a lambda function locally and exchange payloads with AWS

 ![function debugged locally](./img/lambda-debugger-components.png)